What This Clause Means

 Landlord Portfolio Non-Competes Restrict Expansion Systemically

 Some institutional landlords — large shopping center REITs, major office building owners — include portfolio-wide non-compete provisions.
 The clause may prevent you from opening any new location in any property owned by the landlord, or even from leasing from the landlord's competitors for a period of time.
 For a retailer, this can be a significant expansion restriction if the landlord owns properties in key markets where you'd want to grow.
-Portfolio non-competes go beyond reasonable business purpose and should be eliminated or heavily limited during lease negotiations.
+Portfolio non-competes go beyond reasonable business purpose and are commonly eliminated or heavily limited during lease negotiations.

 Reasonableness Standards Apply to Commercial Non-Competes in Most States